Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/recipes.md

 Take a look through its [docs](https://github.com/eerussianguy/firmalife/wiki/Datapack-Documentation/#recipes)

-if you have [TFC Rosia](https://legacy.curseforge.com/minecraft/mc-mods/tfc-rosia) installed, the following recipes are also supported
+if you have *TFC Rosia* {% include cf.html link='tfc-rosia' %} installed, the following recipes are also supported

 - [Auto Quern](#auto-quern)
 - [Extruding Machine](#extruding-machine)
 - [Rolling Machine](#rolling-machine)

-if you have [ArborFirmaCraft](https://www.curseforge.com/minecraft/mc-mods/arborfirmacraft) installed, the following recipes are also supported
+if you have *ArborFirmaCraft* {% include mr.html link='arborfirmacraft-(afc)' %} {% include cf.html link='arborfirmacraft' %} installed, the following recipes are also supported

 - [Tree Tapping](#tree-tapping)